(For the 20th anniversary of "Harry Potter," I'm looking back at the books and films of J.K. Rowling's Wizarding World saga.)

 We get another good mystery – who put Harry's name in the goblet, and for what reason? – with a surprising answer that holds together quite well.
 This leads to an oddity: The book's best new character, Defense Against the Dark Arts teacher Mad-Eye Moody, is not actually the real Mad-Eye Moody – he's Barty Crouch Jr. posing as the professor in order to be in position to manipulate Harry in the service of Voldemort.

-And the evocative Yule Ball is part of why the "Potter" series feels Christmassy, even though each book covers a calendar year.
+And the evocative Yule Ball is part of why the "Potter" series feels Christmassy, even though each book covers a full school year.
 It's ridiculously cute how Ron is jealous of Krum for taking Hermione to the ball, without realizing he is jealous, and how every time a character is faced with a romantic issue – for example, Harry asking Cho to the Yule Ball – they turn red.
 (Impressively, Ron turns purple at one point when talking to Fleur.)